kframework/k-in-k/README.md

     2. Generalize sorts declaration code
     3. Generalize symbols declaration code
     4. Generalize function axioms
+    5. Desugar `syntax` declarations with multiple productions, into multiple `syntax` declarations with one production.
+        Multiple passes will become easier in this format (passing grammars to the parser, declaring symbols, and adding function and constructor axioms).
+    5. Add `functional` & `constructor` axioms to all non-function productions.
-    5. (Not sure if needed yet) Define functional and no-junk/mu axioms for constructors
+    6. (Not needed for execution semantics) Define functional and no-junk/mu axioms for constructors

 3. Imp: